rajalakshmi1981/RobotHooverCleaner/Readme.md

 ### API's

-If running locally then the URL is http://localhost:<port>/clean and the method used is POST
+If running locally then the URL is http://localhost:8080/clean and the method used is POST

-Request and Response in JSON format
+Request and Response in JSON format.

 Sample Input JSON